ossf/tac/TI-reports/2024/2024-Q4-DEI-WG.md

 continuing our theme of newcomer-oriented topics:

 * Dec 5: How to Grow Your Brand

+We are also in the process of [documenting Office Hour recaps](https://github.com/ossf/wg-dei/pull/9) to enhance our YouTube videos and/or be submitted as blog posts.

 Looking ahead to 2025, we plan to continue our series in January with a discussion on neurodiversity in OSS.